By Elyse Berlinberg

 Peer Reviewed

 Dual antiplatelet therapy (DAPT) has become the standard of care for patients after acute coronary syndrome (ACS) [1].
-It is important, however, to consider the risk of gastrointestinal …
+It is important, however, to consider the risk …

 By Alvaro Vargas, MD